Right to be Forgotten in the Era of Large Language Models: Implications, Challenges, and Solutions: Technical Solutions

 \paragraph{Model Editing} Model editing methods~\cite{mitchell2021fast,mitchell2022memory} leave the original model as it is and store the modifications separately.
 The output of the model will use both the original model and the stored modifications.
 However, these methods suffer from the inconsistency of downstream knowledge, and the relevant knowledge might not be updated accordingly.

-\paragraph{Prompting} By providing RTBF requests in the prompts, LLMs may follow the instructions for data removal requests, as shown in Fig.~\ref{fig:chatgpt-rtbf}.
+\paragraph{Guardrails} Guardrails have been built into LLM-enabled systems to prevent LLMs from generating unexpected outputs, and these guardrails may intervene at different stages~\cite{rebedea2023nemo}.
+One straightforward example of guardrail is that by providing RTBF requests in the prompts, LLMs may follow the instructions for data removal requests, as shown in Fig.~\ref{fig:chatgpt-rtbf}.
 With the growth of the number of requests received, external storage like vector databases can be leveraged.
-However, this method may face threats such as prompt injection or extraction.
-Moreover, due to the nature of this method, the data is not actually removed in accordance with the law, so the method should not be used as a comprehensive solution to RTBF.
+However, this method may face threats such as prompt injection, prompt extraction, or jailbreak attempts~\cite{zeng2024johnny}.
+Moreover, due to the nature of this method, the data is not genuinely removed in accordance with the law, so systems only implement guardrails without companion of other methods may still face compliance issues.